Keyboard shortcuts

 • src/main.rs is a thin standalone runner.

-• src/bin/editor.rs is the editor + game binary.
+• src/bin/editor.rs is the editor + game binary (one line).

 • Scene data lives in assets/scene.jsn.